 Dealing with a crisis can be stressful enough without having to worry about money.

-An emergency fund that covers three to six months' worth of living expenses — and ideally more — can prevent you from relying on high-interest personal loans and credit cards.
+An emergency fund that covers three to six months' worth of living expenses — and ideally more — may prevent you from relying on high-interest personal loans and credit cards.
 But, even more importantly, it can also provide you with long-term peace of mind.